sgarcia142/sgarcia142.github.io/_pages/about.md

 ## Career Highlights

 - AT&T Mobility - Protection Services December 2011 - October 2024
-    - Develop, manage, and maintain the company's internal analytical DataMart, which provides data to the company's Protection Services team.
     - Develop and maintain the company's internal analytical DataMart, which provides data to the company's Protect Advantage Insurance program.
     - Perform computational analysis on sales, disconnects, churn, and other key metrics to provide insights to the company's Protection Services team.
     - Develop and maintain cohort analytical processes to illuminate sensitivities in the company's Protection Services programs.